tigergraph/ecosys/k8s/docs/04-manage/backup-and-restore/backup-restore-by-kubectl-tg.md

   -h|--help :                   Display this message.
   -n|--namespace :              Define the namespace for TG cluster deployment.
 If not set, the
                                 default namespace from the context will be used.
-  --name :                      (required) Specify the name of the backup.
+  --name :                      (required) Specify the name of the backup CR.
   -c|--cluster-name :           Define the cluster name for TG cluster deployment.
 No default value.
   --tag :                       Specify the tag for backup files.
 For example, if you specify
                                 --tag daily, the backup file will be named daily-20xx-xx-xxTxxxxxx.
+                                If you do not specify a tag, the tag will be the same as the name of the backup CR.
   --staging-path :              Specify the location to store temporary files.
   --timeout :                   Set the backup timeout in seconds.
 Default: 18000.
   --compress-process-number :   Determine the number of concurrent processes used for compression